Board of Directors

 EYCEJ Board of Directors

-Yesenia Fernandez– Yesenia Fernandez, Ph.D., was born in East Los Angeles and raised by a community of hardworking people–her single mother in Rosemead, her mother’s family in the City of Commerce and her father’s family in East Los Angeles and Michoacan, Mexico.
-She is currently Assistant Professor of Educational Leadership, Cal State Dominguez Hills.
-Previously she was a district administrator in Lynwood.
+Yesenia Fernandez was born in East Los Angeles and raised by a community of hardworking people–her single mother in Rosemead, her mother’s family in the City of Commerce, and her father’s family in East Los Angeles and Michoacan, Mexico.
+She is currently an Assistant Professor of Educational Leadership, Cal State Dominguez Hills.
+She previously served as an urban school district leader in Lynwood where she evaluated principals and developed systems to improve equity and access to higher education.
 In addition, she spent fifteen years at Bell Gardens High School as an English teacher, administrator, and student advocate.
-She was a first generation college student who earned a Bachelors in English and a Masters in Educational Leadership from Cal State Los Angeles and a Ph.D. in Education at Claremont Graduate University.
-She now studies how systemic racism in the public school system perpetuates segregation and precludes students of color from higher education and its intersection with school leadership.
-She is dedicated to working with school leaders and policymakers to ensure equity and justice in urban schools.
-She first became involved with EYCEJ in 2007 after her students, who became involved with EYCEJ, inspired her to learn about the environmental racism with which our community is forced to live.
-She hikes, learns, and hopes to contribute to her community.
+She was a first-generation college student and earned a Bachelor’s in English, a Masters in Educational Leadership from Cal State Los Angeles, and a Ph.D. in Education at Claremont Graduate University.
+She studies how systemic racism in the public school system perpetuates segregation and precludes students of color from higher education.
+She is dedicated to working with school leaders and policymakers to ensure equity and justice in urban schools and our communities.
+She has been a member of East Yard Communities for Environmental Justice (EYCEJ) since 2007 after her students, who became involved with EYCEJ, inspired her to learn about the environmental racism with which our community is forced to live.
+She continues to be an EYCEJ member as it is focused on protecting and healing our communities.
 She can be reached at: firstname.lastname@example.org

 Javier Garay– Secretary